 Locally allocated S-BFD discriminator values for entities, listened by SBFDReflector sessions, may be arbitrary allocated or derived from values provided by applications.
-These values may be protocol IDs (ex: System-ID, Router-ID) or network targets (ex: IP address). То avoid derived S-BFD discriminator values already being assigned to other BFD sessions (i.e. SBFDInitiator sessions and classical BFD sessions), it is RECOMMENDED that discriminator pool for SBFDReflector sessions be separate from other BFD sessions.
+These values may be protocol IDs (e.g., System-ID, Router-ID) or network targets (e.g., IP address).
+To avoid derived S-BFD discriminator values already being assigned to other BFD sessions (i.e., SBFDInitiator sessions and classical BFD sessions), it is RECOMMENDED that discriminator pool for SBFDReflector sessions be separate from other BFD sessions.

 Even when following the separate discriminator pool approach, collision is still possible between one S-BFD application to another S-BFD application, that may be using different values and algorithms to derive S-BFD discriminator values.
-If the two applications are using S-BFD for a same purpose (ex: network reachability), then the colliding S-BFD discriminator value can be shared.
+If the two applications are using S-BFD for a same purpose (e.g., network reachability), then the colliding S-BFD discriminator value can be shared.
 If the two applications are using S-BFD for a different purpose, then the collision must be addressed.
 How such collisions are addressed is outside the scope of this document.